jayanand90/jayanand90.github.io/_posts/2017-8-25-Classifying-Devanagari-vowels-with-TFLearn.md

 <img src="../images/devanagari_classification/mnist_sample.png">

 Each image has a resolution of 28 pixels x 28 pixels.
-In a grayscale representation 0 represents a pure black, 255 represents pure white, and all integers in between represent various shades of gray.
-Thus to a computer, each MNIST image is a 28x28 matrix of pixel intensity values.
+In a grayscale representation **0** represents a pure black, **255** represents pure white, and all integers in between represent various shades of gray.
+Thus to a computer, each MNIST image is a 28x28 **matrix of pixel intensity values**.

 For example, in the image of the "1", since most of the empty space is white pixels, most of its matrix values will be 255.
 The few pixels along the middle that mark the "1" will have values close to zero.
 (Some people reverse this convention of 0 and 255)